Many-body quantum catalysts for transforming between phases of matter: Mixed state catalysts

 In this section, we go beyond pure state catalysts and consider general mixed states.
 We will see that this allows us to define catalysts which much different properties that pure state catalysts.
 In particular, mixed state catalysts need not have long-range correlations.
 When using mixed states to catalyze transformations between pure states, we restrict to strongly-symmetric catalysts which satisfy,

 This means that the state $\rho$ is a mixture of symmetric states, rather than only being symmetric ``on average'', such that the symmetry of the system is always preserved.
-If we allow weakly-symmetric states which don't satisfy Eq.~\eqref{eq:strong_symm} but do satisfy $U(g)\rho U(g)^\dagger = \rho$, then it is trivial to construct catalysts, the maximally mixed state being one example.
-We then define a mixed state catalyst in a similar fashion as for pure states, \begin{definition}[Mixed state catalysts] Given a pair of $G$-symmetric states $|\psi_0\rangle$ and $|\psi_1\rangle$, we say that a mixed state $\rho$ \emph{catalyzes} the transformation $|\psi_0\rangle \mapsto |\psi_1\rangle$ if $\rho$ is strongly $G$-symmetric and there exists a $G$-symmetric FDQC $\mathcal{V}$ such that,
+If we allow weakly-symmetric states which don't satisfy Eq.~\eqref{eq:strong_symm} but do satisfy $U(g)\rho U(g)^\dagger = \rho$, then it is trivial to construct catalysts, the maximally mixed state being one example. \diff{This matches the known fact that SPT order is not stable under weakly-symmetric channels \cite{de_Groot_2022}.} We then define a mixed state catalyst in a similar fashion as for pure states, \begin{definition}[Mixed state catalysts] Given a pair of $G$-symmetric states $|\psi_0\rangle$ and $|\psi_1\rangle$, we say that a mixed state $\rho$ \emph{catalyzes} the transformation $|\psi_0\rangle \mapsto |\psi_1\rangle$ if $\rho$ is strongly $G$-symmetric and there exists a $G$-symmetric FDQC $\mathcal{V}$ such that,

 \end{definition} Note that we still only drive the catalyzed transformation using an FDQC.
 We could further generalize this by asking that $|\psi_0\rangle\langle \psi_0| \otimes \rho$ and $|\psi_1\rangle\langle \psi_1| \otimes \rho$ are two-way connected via symmetric local channels, akin to recent definitions of SPT phases for mixed-states \cite{Average_2023}, but we will find that our definition is sufficient to allow for interesting examples of mixed state catalysts.